Prepare for a career in Teaching

 - English Language Learner Para Certification through OSPI - $54

-- Develop culturally responsive instructional strategies
+Develop culturally responsive small-group instructional strategies to effectively support classroom instruction.

 Students working as paraeducators for one year or more may qualify for the Conditional Loan Scholarship, which can provide assistance with tuition and other educational expenses.
 Learn more at the Washington State Professional Educator Standards Board (PESB) website at pesb.wa.gov